 Reducing expenses by increasing efficiency

 If you and your spouse can negotiate in good faith and avoid unnecessary conflict, you may be able to work out your differences through mediation or collaborative divorce rather than traditional litigation.
 These alternatives tend to lead to resolutions more quickly and without numerous court appearances.
-That can mean a quicker divorce that is less expensive and less contentious.
+That can mean a more amicable divorce that is less expensive and less contentious.

 Filing uncontested divorce